 History of the Bearded Collie

-Although the Bearded Collie is one of the oldest dog breeds in Europe, their name has changed over time; they've also been known as the Highland Collie or the Mountain Collie.
-Because farmers have bred herding dogs for centuries, the exact origin of the Bearded Collie is unknown, but it's believed they first originated in Scotland during the 1500s.
-Shaggy, long-haired working dogs were depicted in two pieces of artwork from the 1770s, which are considered the first visual depictions of the Bearded Collie.
+Although the Bearded Collie is one of the oldest breeds in Europe, its name has changed over time.
+These dogs have also been known as the Highland Collie or Mountain Collie.
+Because farmers have bred herding dogs for centuries, the exact origin of Bearded Collies is unknown, but it's believed to date back to 1500s Scotland.
+Shaggy, long-haired working dogs were depicted in two pieces of artwork from the 1700s, which are considered the first visual depictions of the Bearded Collie.

 Today's Bearded Collies were developed by G.O.
 Willison, who began breeding them for dog shows after World War II.
 She's also credited in helping develop the Bearded Collie Club in Britain, which propelled the breed to popularity around Europe.

 Bearded Collies arrived in the United States sometime during the late 1950s, but the first litter of puppies wasn't born until 1967.
 In 1969, the Bearded Collie Club of America was formed, and the breed was registered by the American Kennel Club (AKC) in 1977.